The English Department

 Miss L Walton, Teacher of English

 Click for an overview of the 2016-2017 English curriculum.

 What we study in Years 7 and 8

 We use a thematic approach in Key Stage 3.
-Over the two years, students will read a variety of texts: biography, autobiography, newspapers reports, blogs and reviews both fiction and non-fiction.
-Students will also develop their writing skills as they learn how to adapt their writing for different purposes and audiences.
+Over the two years, students read a variety of texts: biography, autobiography, newspapers reports, blogs and reviews, both fiction and non-fiction.
+Students also develop their writing skills as they learn how to adapt their writing for different purposes and audiences.
 In addition there is a focus on speaking and listening in order to help students become confident and effective communicators.